jhuntdev/blest-py/README.md

-# BLESTpy
+# BLEST Python

 The Python reference implementation of BLEST (Batch-able, Lightweight, Encrypted State Transfer), an improved communication protocol for web APIs which leverages JSON, supports request batching and selective returns, and provides a modern alternative to REST.
-It includes examples for Django and Flask.
+It includes examples for Django, FastAPI, and Flask.

 To learn more about BLEST, please refer to the white paper: https://jhunt.dev/BLEST%20White%20Paper.pdf